Skip to main content

 pnstringThe phone number JID associated with the LID

-timestampstringISO 8601 timestamp of the deduplication
+timestampstringISO 8601 timestamp of the event

-Example: Handling Deduplication
+Handling Deduplication

 app.post('/webhook', async (req, res) => {